pascalpepe/django-minipages/docs/README.rst

 ========================

-The easiest way to build a local version of the documentation is by using the `tox <https://tox.readthedocs.io/en/latest/>`_ command line already included in the project:
+The easiest way to build a local version of the documentation is by using the `tox <https://tox.readthedocs.io/en/latest/>`_ command line that is already included in the project:

 1. Get the project source code from its `Git repository <https://gitlab.com/pascalpepe/django-minipages.git>`_: